domesticcatsoftware/DCIntrospect/readme.md

 Before you start make sure the `DEBUG` environment variable is set.
 DCIntrospect will not run without that set to prevent it being left in for production use.

-Add the `DCIntrospect` class files to your project, add the QuartzCore framework if needed, then call `[[DCIntrospect sharedIntrospector] start]` _after_ `[window makeKeyAndDisplay]`.
+Add the `DCIntrospect` class files to your project, add the QuartzCore framework if needed.
+To start:

+    [window makeKeyAndDisplay]

+    // always call after makeKeyAndDisplay.
+    #ifdef TARGET_IPHONE_SIMULATOR
+        [[DCIntrospect sharedIntrospector] start];
+    #endif

+The `#ifdef` to target the simulator is not required but is a good idea to further prevent leaving it on in production code.

-Once installed, simply push the space bar to invoke the introspect or then start clicking on views to get info.
+Once setup, simply push the space bar to invoke the introspect or then start clicking on views to get info.
 You can also tap and drag around the interface.

 A a small demo app is included to test it out.